Benjamin-Blocksom/java-oca-prep/README.md

 # Java OCA Prep

 A collection of code snippets that demonstrate essential features of the Java programming language.
 The set was made as a means of preparing for the Oracle Certified Associate (OCA-808) exam.

+Unless otherwise marked, ask yourself these three essential questions when looking over the code:

+* Will it compile?
+* Will it throw an error at runtime?
+* What is its output when ran?